vitringr/vault/nodes/DSA.md

 **Efficiency**: Understanding [[Computational Complexity]] is important for efficient problem solving.

-**Approach**: In general, when faced with a computational problem, a good approach is to first think about an efficient data representation of the problem, and then think of efficient ways to operate on it.
+**General Approach**: In general, when faced with a computational problem, a good approach is to first think about an efficient data representation of the problem, and then think of efficient ways to operate on it.

-**Patterns**: Learning DSA helps recognize reusable problem-solving patterns and when to apply them.
+**Reusable Patterns**: Learning DSA helps recognize reusable problem-solving patterns and when to apply them.